 On rare occasions, a poor-fitting top cooking grate can shift and slip off the grill straps, causing the meat and grate to fall down into the water pan and/or charcoal bowl.
 Spilled pan contents may result in a super-hot burst of steam coming out of the cooker and can even cause a grease fire, potentially burning your hands, arms, and face.

 Inspect the fit of the top cooking grate; if it doesn't appear to be secure, see Parts Troubleshooting for a suggestion on how to adjust the grill straps with washers.

 Place meat and remove meat carefully from the top cooking grate.
 Don't drag meat across the grate, as this can cause the grate to shift.
 The grate is not a work surface—don't truss, tie, trim, cut or otherwise work on the meat while on the grate.
 Perform these activities in the kitchen or off the cooker on a stable work surface.

 - Don't start a grease fire by cooking with a dirty water pan.

-Always start cooking with a clean water pan, especially when using an empty pan and cooking at high temperatures, as accumulated grease can cause a grease fire.
-A member of The Virtual Weber Bulletin Board reported that a grease fire like this occured in his WSM with flames shooting 16 feet into the air and resulting in a melted lid handle and ruined Stoker pit and meat probes.
+Always cook with a clean water pan, especially when using an empty pan and cooking at high temperatures, as accumulated grease can cause a grease fire.
+A member of The Virtual Weber Bulletin Board reported that a grease fire like this occured in his WSM with flames shooting 16 feet into the air and resulting in a melted lid handle and ruined thermometer probes.

 - Foil the water pan